- Rug edge too tall for the robot's ground clearance

-- Rug fringe getting caught in brushes
+- Rug fringe getting caught in the brushes

 Problem Description